 - No spodding over zigs.

-- Leads must eject or pull free easily.
+- Leads must be able to eject or pull free easily.

-- Leadcore/fused leaders must not be more than 1m long.
+- Leadcore/fused leaders are allowed but must not be more than 1m long.

 - Nothing fixed on the line behind the lead system except putty.